Subatomic Physics – AFRODITE

 The peak-to-total ratio for the detectors operated in add-back mode are ~45-50%, and a total efficiency at 1.3 MeV approximately 3.3%.
 The array is operated with digital electronics in total data readout mode thus allowing for high throughput of data both per detector and in coincident data.

 A range of ancillary detectors can be combined with AFRDOITE, such as Silicon CD-type detectors, recoil detectors, CsI type detectors for charged particles and also coupled with fast neutron detectors for time-of-flight discrimination for neutron reaction channels.

-During 2018 AFRODITE will be upgraded to 14 clovers and by 2019 to 18 clovers and a new detector frame will be installed.
+As of 2020 AFRODITE has a total arsenal of clovers 19 Clover detectors and 17 BGO shields and shortly a new detector frame will be installed.
 The fast-timing array of 8 LaBr3:Ce detectors can also be added to AFRODITE.